saharjazmati/evaluate-news-nlp/README.md

 ## Deploying

 A great step to take with your finished project would be to deploy it!
 Unfortunately its a bit out of scope for me to explain too much about how to do that here, but checkout [Netlify](https://www.netlify.com/) or [Heroku](https://www.heroku.com/) for some really intuitive free hosting options.

+## Get Up and Running
+Fork this repo, then clone the branch of your choice from your forked repo down to your computer:

+git clone --
+cd into your new folder and run:

+npm install
+npm run build-dev to start the webpack dev server npm run build-prod to generate a dist folder for prod npm start to run the Express server on port 8080